 Few Danish bands have been so far around the block at such a young age as Communions.

-Communions’ Rehof brothers—Martin (vocals and guitar) and Mads (Bass)—have decided to continue at the helm of the band after the departure of their long-time bandmates Jacob van Deurs Formann and Frederik Lind Köppen (although the two still feature in the new Communions recordings).
-Letting their brotherly musical connection take center stage, the Rehof brothers have assembled a new five piece constellation around themselves going forwards, adding even more depth to their indie rock.
+Communions’ Rehof brothers—Martin (vocals and guitar) and Mads (Bass)—continue at the helm of their new five-piece constellation after the departure of their bandmates Jacob van Deurs Formann and Frederik Lind Köppen, letting their brotherly musical connection take center stage.

-Born in Copenhagen, but raised in Seattle before moving back to Denmark in their teens, Communions use their unique lens to interrogate their cultures and their identities on Pure Fabrication, their sophomore album (April 23, 2021).
-This 15 song, hour-long Odyssey is an intricate tapestry weaved from “cultural debris”, a reverse coming of age story, a self-reflection, and a cultural critique—Communions’ most fully-fleshed work yet.
+Born in Copenhagen, but raised in Seattle before moving back to Denmark in their teens, Communions use their unique lens to interrogate their cultures and their identities on Pure Fabrication, their sophomore album.
+This 15 song, hour-long Odyssey is an intricate tapestry weaved from “cultural debris”, a reverse coming of age story, a self-reflection, and a cultural critique—Communions’ most powerful music yet.